What is Oktoberfest?

 Oktoberfest is the heart and soul of the rich Bavarian culture.
 It is a legacy carried forward from the 1800s, existing today as the largest folk festival in the world.
 Once regarded as only a German festival has now turned into a worldwide phenomenon.
 The celebration begins from the second week of September and lasts till October’s first week.

-One could say that as the soft, autumn hymns replace the wild chords of summer, the Germans revoke with passion, zeal, and zest for a month they resonate with their identity.
+One could say that as the soft, autumn hymns replace the wild chords of summer, the Germans rejoice with passion, zeal, and zest for a month they deeply resonate with — a month that defines what Oktoberfest means to them culturally and emotionally.

 Understanding the Emblem for German Culture:

-The practice takes its roots from the grand festivities held after the marriage of Crown Prince Ludwig and Princess Theresa in 1810.
-A big thanks to Michael Dall’Armi, the member of the Bavarian National Guard who brought forward the idea of a unique wedding in the manner of a festival and a horse race, and so the day marked the beginning of a great folk festival by the name of Oktoberfest.
-The entirety of Munich locals participated in the celebration, held on the lush, open fields on the front gate called “Wies’n.”
-Today, the same name follows for the festival in German, with the Bavarian spirit ten-folds more robust.
+What is Oktoberfest, and how did it become such a grand affair?
+The tradition traces its roots back to the grand festivities following the marriage of Crown Prince Ludwig and Princess Therese in 1810.
+A big thanks to Michael Dall’Armi, a member of the Bavarian National Guard, who brought forward the idea of a unique wedding in the manner of a festival and a horse race, and so the day marked the beginning of a great folk festival by the name of Oktoberfest.

 The Oktoberfest is a garland for the Bavarian spirit.
 Over the course of two weeks, locals and tourists alike, dressed up in Munich Oktoberfest Lederhosen and Dirndl, engage in wild drinking, dancing, and a range of entertainment options.
 Fueled by an unbridled passion for German culture, the event commemorates its ancestors, celebrates their identity, and recognizes the long journey the Bavarians have withstood.